janus-idp/backstage-plugins/plugins/rbac-backend/docs/apis.md

 - criteria: in this example, criteria are not used since we need to use only one conditional parameter
 - params: from the schema, it is evident that it should be an object named "claims" with a string array.
 This string array constitutes a list of user or group string entity references.

-Based on the above schema:
+Based on the above schema condition is:

 ```json
 {